 Landscape Use: Small-scale clumping aloe for bold textural accent in planting locations ranging from full sun to partial shade, small scale ground cover or edging plant for succulent or rock gardens, great patio container plant or walkway plant.

-Form & Character: Succulent, slowly clumping, mounding, stiff, tight, and adorable.
+Form & Character: Slowly clumping, mounding, stiff, tight, vulnerable and adorable.

 Temperature: Like most aloes, coral aloe is intolerant of freezing temperatures.